 Exley’s research has highlighted the significant presence of aluminium in the brains of individuals with Alzheimer’s disease and autism, suggesting a potential link between aluminium exposure and these conditions.
 As we become more aware of the potential risks associated with aluminium exposure, it is crucial to take action to mitigate these risks, much like how societies eventually recognised the dangers of lead poisoning and took measures to limit its use.

-“My worry is and my concern is: do we need to be concerned about the arrival of something which is highly biologically reactive for the first time in biochemical evolution?”
+“My concern is: do we need to be concerned about the arrival of something which is highly biologically reactive for the first time in biochemical evolution?”

 The Various Routes of Aluminium Exposure